jmhorjus/CS664_HuntTheWumpus/README.txt

          map is bad or your solving algorithm is.
      G.) Obviously, once you find the gold pick it up.
 Then stop exploring and back-track to the exit.

+===
+Notes for discussion from Terry on the above:

+I think we make the following assumptions:
+- the board is setup so that the AI agent can win through some series of actions.

+Q: I am unsure what is the difference between and 'edge' square and an 'adjacent' square above?
+Is an 'edge' square one that is unvisited?

+I think there are two goals for the AI Agent in the game:
+  1) get the gold and get out safe
+  2) maximize points.

+Regarding point 'E.i' above, I don't think the AI Agent  would be maximizing points unless all of the smelly squares have been visited before firing the arrow at the wumpus.
+It is -1 point for each action taken, and -10 points for using the arrow, +1000 for climbing out alive, and -1000 for falling into the pit or being eaten by the wumpus.
+Given this, it would take a maximum of 3 moves (-3 points) to figure out where the Wumpus is vs shooting for it (-10 points).
+I think the only instance in which the arrow need be used is if you entered the game at some cell that is in a corner and that entry cell is immediately smelly.
+Since the only two moves you can make may contain the Wumpus, you would have to shoot and listen for the scream in order to determine the next move.